ralismark/ralismark.github.io/_posts/2021-05-10-ownership.md

 }
 ```

-This is pretty tedious.
+This is pretty tedious, but at least it's now possible.
 If we want a function to be able to simply *read* part of the list -- not even modifying it -- we need to

 1. Detach the tail of the list from the head,
 2. Pass it to the function,
 3. Get it back via the returned value, and
 4. Reattach the tail back onto the head

 when we would originally just pass a pointer.
-The upside is that we can very easily follow how ownership of memory moves around our program, and more importantly, we are able to tell if any function handles memory correctly (no leaking or double freeing) *without looking at other functions* -- if we pass a pointer to a function, we can't use it again, and if we get a pointer, we must always do something with it[^linear-logic].
+The upside is that we can very easily follow how resources moves around our program, and more importantly, we are able to tell if any function handles memory correctly (no leaking or double freeing) *without looking at other functions* -- if we pass a pointer to a function, we can't use it again, and if we get a pointer, we must always do something with it[^linear-logic].

-[^linear-logic]: If you want to read more about this, have a look at [Wikipedia: linear logic](https://en.wikipedia.org/wiki/Linear_logic) and [Wikipedia: linear type system](https://en.wikipedia.org/wiki/Substructural_type_system#Linear_type_systems)
+[^linear-logic]: These are sometimes called linear types (or affine types if you have automatic cleanup).
+If you want to read more about this, have a look at [Wikipedia: linear logic](https://en.wikipedia.org/wiki/Linear_logic) and [Wikipedia: linear type system](https://en.wikipedia.org/wiki/Substructural_type_system#Linear_type_systems)

-This gives us a massively helpful safety guarantee.
+Types that act like this -- not just pointers, but also files handles, mutexes, and other non-copyable resources -- are called *move-only types*.
+These give us a massively helpful safety guarantee.
 But we can do a bit better.

-# The pointer that keeps on giving
+# Sharing Is Caring

 One of the first things we disallowed in this journey was non-owning pointers.
 Originally, we banned them to develop our guarantees, but we're now ready to allow them again, as **borrowing pointers**[^rust-borrow].
 As such, we'll have two "families" pointers: